 - Verizon Wireless in a lawsuit against premium text message services providers.
 Verizon Wireless sought damages and injunctive relief, alleging that the defendants fraudulently accessed its network in order to market their premium text messaging services to Verizon’s customers through unauthorized and deceptive websites.
 After a two-day evidentiary hearing, the United States District Court for the District of Arizona entered a preliminary injunction in favor of Verizon Wireless, holding that it was likely to succeed on the merits.
 On appeal, the Ninth Circuit affirmed.

-- Martha Stewart Living Omnimedia in its action against TurboChef Technologies, Inc., a leading manufacturer of high-speed ovens, alleging breach of contract for the use of the names and likenesses of Martha Stewart and celebrity chef Emeril Lagasse.
+- Martha Stewart Living Omnimedia in protracted negotiations with Kmart over disputed licensing agreements and in an action against TurboChef Technologies, Inc., a leading manufacturer of high-speed ovens, alleging breach of contract for the use of the names and likenesses of Martha Stewart and celebrity chef Emeril Lagasse.

-- Special Entertainment Counsel for the chapter 11 Trustee for Trans Continental Television Productions, Inc. in a three-year heavily contested litigation against MTV Networks, Viacom Inc., Viacom International Inc., Bad Boy Films, Inc. and Bad Boy Records, LLC.
+- Special Entertainment Counsel for the Chapter 11 Trustee for Trans Continental Television Productions, Inc. in a three-year heavily contested litigation against MTV Networks, Viacom Inc., Viacom International Inc., Bad Boy Films, Inc. and Bad Boy Records, LLC.
 The lawsuit centered around MTV’s scheme to misappropriate Trans Continental’s ownership interest in Making the Band, which later featured hip-hop star Sean Combs (p/k/a Diddy).
-The case raised novel issues of copyright and contract law arising from a time when reality television was still in its infancy.
-On the eve of the three-week jury trial, the Viacom and Bad Boy defendants agreed to pay $7.5 million to settle the case, which will be distributed to Lou Pearlman’s creditors.
+The case raised novel issues of copyright and contract law arising from a time when reality television was in its infancy.
+On the eve of the three-week jury trial, the Viacom and Bad Boy defendants agreed to settle the case.